Image biomarker standardisation initiative: Morphological features HCUG

 In clinical practice, volumes are commonly determined by counting voxels.
-For volumes consisting of a large number of voxels (1000s), the differences between \textit{approximate volume} and mesh-based \textit{volume} are usually negligible.
-However for volumes with a low number of voxels (10s to 100s), \textit{approximate volume} will overestimate volume compared to mesh-based \textit{volume}.
+For volumes consisting of a large number of voxels (1000s), the differences between \textit{voxel counting} and \textit{mesh-based} approaches are usually negligible.
+However for volumes with a low number of voxels (10s to 100s), \textit{voxel counting} will overestimate volume compared to the \textit{mesh-based} approach.
 It is therefore only used as a reference feature, and not in the calculation of other morphological features.